D1AS/D1AS/README.md

 # Hi there, I'm George 👋

-A dedicated back-end and game developer transitioning into mobile application development, currently pursuing a Post-Graduate Diploma in Mobile Application Development and Strategy at George Brown College.
+A dedicated back-end and game developer transitioning into mobile application development, currently pursuing a Post-Graduate program in Mobile Application Development and Strategy at George Brown College.
 Seeking a co-op opportunity to apply and enhance my skills, gain hands-on industry experience, and contribute meaningfully to organizational goals through innovative mobile solutions.

 ## 🚀 Skills & Technologies